-The Affected_Certificate_Serial_Number_Root field contains the Root OCA Certificate serial number of the Root OCA Certificate affected by the Compromise that is used to populate the Root anchor slot on affected Devices, where applicable.
+The Affected_Certificate_Serial_Number_Root field contains the Root OCA Certificate serial number of the Root OCA Certificate affected by the Compromise that is used to populate the Root Trust Anchor Cell on affected Devices, where applicable.

-The Affected_Certificate_Serial_Number_Recovery field contains the Recovery Certificate serial number of the Recovery Certificate affected by the Compromise that is used to populate the Recovery anchor slot on affected Devices, where applicable.
+The Affected_Certificate_Serial_Number_Recovery field contains the Recovery Certificate serial number of the Recovery Certificate affected by the Compromise that is used to populate the Recovery Trust Anchor Cell on affected Devices, where applicable.

-The Affected_Certificate_Serial_Number_Supplier_DS field contains the Organisation Certificate serial number of the Organisation Certificate affected by the Compromise that is used to populate the Supplier Digital Signing anchor slot on affected Devices, where applicable.
+The Affected_Certificate_Serial_Number_Supplier_DS field contains the Organisation Certificate serial number of the Organisation Certificate affected by the Compromise that is used to populate the Supplier Digital Signing Trust Anchor Cell on affected Devices, where applicable.

-The Affected_Certificate_Serial_Number_Supplier_KAK field contains the Organisation Certificate serial number of the Organisation Certificate affected by the Compromise that is used to populate the Supplier Key Agreement Key anchor slot on affected Devices, where applicable.
+The Affected_Certificate_Serial_Number_Supplier_KAK field contains the Organisation Certificate serial number of the Organisation Certificate affected by the Compromise that is used to populate the Supplier Key Agreement Key Trust Anchor Cell on affected Devices, where applicable.

-The Affected_Certificate_Serial_Number_Supplier_KAKPP field contains the Organisation Certificate serial number of the Organisation Certificate affected by the Compromise that is used to populate the Supplier pre-payment Key Agreement Key anchor slot on affected Devices, where applicable.
+The Affected_Certificate_Serial_Number_Supplier_KAKPP field contains the Organisation Certificate serial number of the Organisation Certificate affected by the Compromise that is used to populate the Supplier pre-payment Key Agreement Key Trust Anchor Cell on affected Devices, where applicable.

-The Affected_Certificate_Serial_Number_NetworkOperator_DS field contains the Organisation Certificate serial number of the Organisation Certificate affected by the Compromise that is used to populate the Network Operator Digital Signing anchor slot on affected Devices, where applicable.
+The Affected_Certificate_Serial_Number_NetworkOperator_DS field contains the Organisation Certificate serial number of the Organisation Certificate affected by the Compromise that is used to populate the Network Operator Digital Signing Trust Anchor Cell on affected Devices, where applicable.

-The Affected_Certificate_Serial_Number_NetworkOperator_KAK field contains the Organisation Certificate serial number of the Organisation Certificate affected by the Compromise that is used to populate the Network Operator Key Agreement Key anchor slot on affected Devices, where applicable.
+The Affected_Certificate_Serial_Number_NetworkOperator_KAK field contains the Organisation Certificate serial number of the Organisation Certificate affected by the Compromise that is used to populate the Network Operator Key Agreement Key Trust Anchor Cell on affected Devices, where applicable.

-The Affected_Certificate_Serial_Number_COS_DS field contains the TCoS Certificate serial number of the TCoS Certificate affected by the Compromise that is used to populate the TCoS anchor slot on affected Devices, where applicable.
+The Affected_Certificate_Serial_Number_COS_DS field contains the TCoS Certificate serial number of the TCoS Certificate affected by the Compromise that is used to populate the TCoS Trust Anchor Cell on affected Devices, where applicable.

-The Affected_Certificate_Serial_Number_WAN_DS field contains the WAN Provider Certificate serial number of the WAN Provider Certificate affected by the Compromise that is used to populate the WAN Provider anchor slot on affected Devices, where applicable.
+The Affected_Certificate_Serial_Number_WAN_DS field contains the WAN Provider Certificate serial number of the WAN Provider Certificate affected by the Compromise that is used to populate the WAN Provider Trust Anchor Cell on affected Devices, where applicable.

-The Replacement_Certificate_Serial_Number_Root field contains the Root OCA Certificate serial number for the Root OCA Certificate to be used to populate the Device Root anchor slot, where applicable.
+The Replacement_Certificate_Serial_Number_Root field contains the Root OCA Certificate serial number for the Root OCA Certificate to be used to populate the Device Root Trust Anchor Cell, where applicable.

-The Replacement_Certificate_Serial_Number_Recovery field contains the Recovery Certificate serial number for the Recovery Certificate to be used to populate the Device Recovery anchor slot, where applicable.
+The Replacement_Certificate_Serial_Number_Recovery field contains the Recovery Certificate serial number for the Recovery Certificate to be used to populate the Device Recovery Trust Anchor Cell, where applicable.

-The Replacement_Certificate_Serial_Number_Supplier_DS field contains the Organisation Certificate serial number for the Organisation Certificate to be used to populate the Supplier Digital Signing Device anchor slot, where applicable.
+The Replacement_Certificate_Serial_Number_Supplier_DS field contains the Organisation Certificate serial number for the Organisation Certificate to be used to populate the Supplier Digital Signing Device Trust Anchor Cell, where applicable.

-The Replacement_Certificate_Serial_Number_Supplier_KAK field contains the Organisation Certificate serial number for the Organisation Certificate to be used to populate the Supplier Key Agreement Key Device anchor slot, where applicable.
+The Replacement_Certificate_Serial_Number_Supplier_KAK field contains the Organisation Certificate serial number for the Organisation Certificate to be used to populate the Supplier Key Agreement Key Device Trust Anchor Cell, where applicable.

-The Replacement_Certificate_Serial_Number_Supplier_KAKPP field contains the Organisation Certificate serial number for the Organisation Certificate to be used to populate the Supplier prepayment Key Agreement Key Device anchor slot, where applicable.
+The Replacement_Certificate_Serial_Number_Supplier_KAKPP field contains the Organisation Certificate serial number for the Organisation Certificate to be used to populate the Supplier prepayment Key Agreement Key Device Trust Anchor Cell, where applicable.

-The Replacement_Certificate_Serial_Number_NetworkOperator_DS field contains the Organisation Certificate serial number for the Organisation Certificate to be used to populate the Network Operator Digital Signing Device anchor slot, where applicable.
+The Replacement_Certificate_Serial_Number_NetworkOperator_DS field contains the Organisation Certificate serial number for the Organisation Certificate to be used to populate the Network Operator Digital Signing Device Trust Anchor Cell, where applicable.

-The Replacement_Certificate_Serial_Number_NetworkOperator_KAK field contains the Organisation Certificate serial number for the Organisation Certificate to be used to populate the Network Operator Key Agreement Key Device anchor slot, where applicable.
+The Replacement_Certificate_Serial_Number_NetworkOperator_KAK field contains the Organisation Certificate serial number for the Organisation Certificate to be used to populate the Network Operator Key Agreement Key Device Trust Anchor Cell, where applicable.

-The Replacement_Certificate_Serial_Number_COS_DS field contains the TCoS Certificate serial number for the TCoS Certificate to be used to populate the Device TCoS anchor slot, where applicable.
+The Replacement_Certificate_Serial_Number_COS_DS field contains the TCoS Certificate serial number for the TCoS Certificate to be used to populate the Device TCoS Trust Anchor Cell, where applicable.

-The Replacement_Certificate_Serial_Number_WAN_DS field contains the WAN Provider Certificate serial number for the WAN Provider Certificate to be used to populate the Device WAN Provider anchor slot, where applicable.
+The Replacement_Certificate_Serial_Number_WAN_DS field contains the WAN Provider Certificate serial number for the WAN Provider Certificate to be used to populate the Device WAN Provider Trust Anchor Cell, where applicable.

 Appendix E: Other Compromise Recovery Progress File

-Each Other Compromise Recovery Progress File shall be in the format set out in this Annex and shall have a filename of the form:
+Each Other Compromise Recovery Progress File shall be in the format set out in this Appendix and shall have a filename of the form:

 OTH_UserID_IncidentID_P_FileNum.csv